cron-ix/docker-chromium/README.md

-# Chromium
+# Chromium with Widevine in Manjaro/Arch linux

-Manjaro/Arch aarch4 (Raspberry Pi) has no widevine support.
+Manjaro/Arch aarch64 (Raspberry Pi) has no widevine support.
 So I created an image from "Raspberry Pi OS" (Debian bookworm) base image, which has built-in chromium with widevine support.

 Base image:
 - [Docker Hub: dtcooper/raspberrypi-os:bookworm](https://hub.docker.com/r/dtcooper/raspberrypi-os)